health-and-care-developer-network/fhir-reference-server/README.md

 #### (C) refers to combined server/renderer

+> ### v1.4.1
+> - Below are the new features added to FHIR reference server
+> - Changes to profile renderer code to reduce memory usage by caching skeleton versions of some resources during rendering rather than full resources
+> - Fix for ReST API calls for resources to fix searches by name and by URL

 > ### v1.4.0
 > - Below are the new features added to FHIR reference server